Cunningham Writing Contest Rules

 How many pieces can I submit?

 You can submit one piece to each category.
 For poetry, you can submit up to three poems as one entry.
+The same entry cannot be submitted to different categories.

 Is there a length requirement?